 Death Valley, California, is among the hottest places, if not the hottest place, on earth.
 On July 10, 1913, the mercury hit 134.1°F, or 56.7°C. Since that is about the same time that a permanent weather station was established, the record keeping is viewed with some skepticism, but imaging living in there, and being put in charge of the weather station!
 There was nothing automatic about it.
 You would have to go outside twice a day to record the low and high temperature, look at the thermometer, and write down the temperatures in a log book.
 Today, the records have been entered into databases, notably in the Global Historical Climate Network or land weather stations.
 Ironically, the name of the weather station is “Greenland Ranch,” which is a place that is now more appropriately called Furnace Creek.

 The coldest recorded temperature in Finland, -51.5°C, or -60.7°F, is in the village of Pokka, in Kittilä, and it is recorded on January 28, 1999.
-Although the temperature is not recorded by a GHCN land station, the information available in GHCN verifies that that was the coldest day among Kittilä GHCN stations, giving a temperature of -47.2°C at the Kittilä Kaukonen station.
 You’ll notice that the surface plot is viewed from below.
 This is because you have to look at it from underneath in order to see the inverted spikes that indicate exceptionally low temperatures.
-Have a look at an interactive version of the chart, and make your own new charts from nearby weather stations.
-The bigger the screen you have, the better, and even though it does take a minute for the chart to load, it is well worth it.
+See also the scatter plot below, which is a different way of graphing out the same data.

 The resulting chart that the organization used amounted to a three dimensional surface plot that compared each year’s seasonal giving.
 In this way, the organization was able to determine visually if seasonal giving was relatively high or low, or if the money had started to come in early or late.
 The same principal can be used for retail, which has exactly the same financial cycle.
 I kept the idea in the back of my mind for years until my question about local climate came up.
 After that, I didn’t want to look at seasonal data any other way.